nlACh/nlACh.github.io/src/content/Publications.md

 permalink: "/research/index.html"
 ---

 Below are the list of publications, organized by their types.
-Each section is further arranged in a chronological order.
+Each section is further arranged in a chronological order (newest first).